pwndoc-ng/pwndoc-ng/docs/data.md

 # Data

-> Pwndoc uses different kinds of data to improve and mutualize user experience.
+> Pwndoc-ng uses different kinds of data to improve and mutualize user experience.
 This allows to have reusable and customizable information across audits.

 ![Data](_images/collaborators.png)